simone-di-paolo/apache-rewrite-rules-tool/README.md

   </ul>
   <p>To make this script work you need to install Python and xlrd library.</p>
   <p>You can download the latest version of Python from those links for <a href="https://www.python.org/downloads/" target="_blank">Windows</a>, <a href="https://www.python.org/downloads/source/" target="_blank">Linux/UNIX</a>, <a href="https://www.python.org/downloads/macos/" target="_blank">MacOS</a>.</p>

-  If you are using .xlsx files, you'll need to install this specific version:</p>
+  <p>If you are using .xlsx files, you'll need to install this specific version:</p>
   <pre>pip install xlrd==1.2.0</pre>
   <p>Otherwise, if you are using .xls files, then, you'll need to install the latest version:</p>
   <pre>pip install xlrd</pre>

   <p>Once done, navigate into your folder with cmd/terminal and launch (N.B. use your python version into the next command):</p>
   <pre>python redirect-tool.py</pre>

+  <p>Now, you will find your new/updated file rewritedRules.txt into your folder destination (specified inside the script).</p>
 </div>